 - Helping to resolve human rights complaints:

 This includes overseeing the internal procedure for human rights complaints.
-In 2021-22, HWDSB will develop a new human rights pillar policy with related procedures to inform the process.
+HWDSB developed a new human rights pillar policy and relevant procedures will be available.

 Meet the Staff

-- Yohana Otite, Human Rights and Equity Officer
+- Yohana Otite, Human Rights and Equity Advisor

 - Mouna Bile, Human Rights Early Resolution Supervisor